freedomlayer/offset/doc/docs/atomic_proposal.md

    Confirmation-s for all the requests that got a valid response.
 6. Seller verifies the MultiConfirmation message.
 If valid, the payment is accepted and the goods are handed to the buyer.
-7. The Seller sends back CommitOp messages for all requests.
+7. The Seller sends back CommitSendFundsOp messages for all requests.
-8. Any CommitOp message can be used to create a valid Receipt.
+8. Any CommitSendFundsOp message can be used to create a valid Receipt.
 (Two diferent constructed receipts will have the same invoiceId but different responseHash).